-Smart sellers will weigh the cost of proposed improvements against the home's market value after the repairs or upgrades are completed.
-If an upgrade won't return the investment, such an improvement might not be warranted.
+Smart sellers will weigh the cost of the proposed improvements against the home's market value after the repairs or upgrades are completed.
+Such an improvement might not be warranted if an upgrade won't provide a good return on the investment (ROI).
 Before you decide to lift the roof and install skylights in the master suite, realize that kitchens and baths carry the highest return.

-This doesn't mean you need to buy designer appliances and tear out the cabinets.
-But a minor kitchen remodel might be a good investment.
-Sometimes, simply painting oak cabinets a darker color and installing updated hardware can give your kitchen an all-new look.
+This doesn't mean you have to buy designer appliances and tear out the cabinets, but a minor kitchen remodel might be a good investment.
+Sometimes simply painting oak cabinets a darker color and installing updated hardware can give your kitchen an all-new look.

 Make a list of everything that's defective, broken, or worn out.
 Buyers might wonder what else in the home has been neglected if they spot problems or malfunctioning systems as they tour your home.